julianvasa/bootiful-blog/README.md

 Database setup:
 By default the app runs on H2 DB.
 If you want to switch to MySQL follow the steps below:
- - Uncomment the following variables in frontend/application.properties
+ - Uncomment the following variables in frontend/application.properties and change IP, PORT and DB_NAME
       - MySQL<br>
         _spring.datasource.url=jdbc:mysql://IP:PORT/DB_NAME?characterEncoding=utf8&verifyServerCertificate=false&useSSL=false&requireSSL=false
         spring.datasource.username=USERNAME